3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/javascript_intro.md

 ```

-`typeof()` returns a string with the type of the operand, or expression of the object you're looking at.
+The `typeof()` method returns a string with the type of the operand, or expression of the object you're looking at.

 #### <a name="numbers">Numbers</a>

-In more low-level languages, numbers are divided into two datatypes objects:
+In more low-level languages, numbers are divided into two data type objects:

-* Integers
+* Integers (or whole numbers)

 ```js
    ..., -1,0, 2, 3, 4, 5, ...